PKUnlp-icler/Two-Stage-CAMRP/README_en.md

 ## 📕Inference

-To reproduce our result, you need to first download all five models from [Google Drive](https://drive.google.com/drive/folders/1zkWlgyVYvoZTcXzZsC4GABFRKXHr9pUa?usp=sharing) or [PKU Drive](https://disk.pku.edu.cn:443/link/B9082FEBBE8AF0210486969549C65D52) or [阿里云盘](https://www.aliyundrive.com/s/ad1VTLhUBgy) or train them yourself.
+To reproduce our result, you need to first download all five models from [Google Drive](https://drive.google.com/drive/folders/1zkWlgyVYvoZTcXzZsC4GABFRKXHr9pUa?usp=sharing) or [PKU Drive](https://disk.pku.edu.cn:443/link/B9082FEBBE8AF0210486969549C65D52)  or train them yourself.
 After gaining the models, place the five models' folders under `./models/trained_models`.

 After downloading, the data sturcture should be like: